Ilievski-Daniel/cts-monitoring/README.md

     kubectl apply -f kube-state-metrics.yaml -f prometheus.yaml
     ```

-    - This will first create Kube State Metrics objects that are required so we can get more in-depth metrics for the Kubernetes cluster.
+    - Kube State Metrics objects are required so we can get more in-depth metrics for the Kubernetes cluster.
-    - And then it will deploy the Prometheus server that has all the configurations already completed.
+    - Prometheus server has all the configurations and is ready to scrape data from the Kubernetes Cluster.

 4. Change your directory to acess Grafana configuration files: